Q? Why can’t I see my GP when I want to?

 Q?
 Can I check my own blood pressure?

 Usually you would be booked into see a member of the Nursing Team.
-Alternatively you can use the self-checking BP machine in the Waiting Room.
+Alternatively you can use the self-checking BP machine in the Waiting Room at Manchester Road.
 Instructions are on the wall but feel free to ask for help if you have never used it before.
 Hand your result to the Receptionist who will enter the details onto your records for the Doctor.

 Q?
 I have been referred for an x-ray, what happens next?